Office Market Health Hangs on Continued Job Growth

 Oddly enough, a majority of new-construction office projects are currently in the suburbs.
 That seems counterintuitive given the higher vacancy rates, but Severino posited that because of “the ongoing difficulty in obtaining construction financing for office projects, these are select properties.
 For example, enterprising investors have been targeting submarkets across the country with high vacancy but obsolete space, and are luring tenants via the prospect of shiny, new space signed at relatively cheap rents.”
 The trend might accelerate, too, since a lot of the leases signed at the bottom of the market (during the worst of the recession) are going to expire in the next few years, and if job growth continues at a reasonable rate, a lot of suburban tenants will find themselves wanting more space.

 The Reis report also offered some observations about particular office markets of interest, such as Houston.
 That’s a closely watched market these days, since it’s widely anticipated that the drop in energy prices is going to have a negative effect on Houston.
 And so it has: net absorption has slowed a lot, barely registering positive in the first quarter.
-New office space continues to be delivered, however—such is the lagging nature of commercial real estate development—and so vacancies ticked upward by 60 basis points in Q1 2015 to 15.1 percent, the highest level since 2011.
+New office space continues to be delivered, however — such is the lagging nature of commercial real estate development — and so vacancies ticked upward by 60 basis points in the first quarter of 2015 to 15.1 percent, the highest level since 2011.
 Rent growth has slowed down as well, but not stopped, coming in about 1 percent for the quarter.